korbinjoe/free.website.templates/CONTRIBUTING.md

 - [ ] Accessibility best practices followed
 - [ ] Performance optimized
 - [ ] Documentation is complete
+- [ ] Screenshot added to metadata folder
+- [ ] Main README.md updated with template entry

 ### Pull Request Process
-1. **Update the main README.md** to include your template in the table
+1. **Template already added to main README.md** during development
 2. **Fill out the PR template** completely
 3. **Add screenshots** of your template
 4. **Write a clear description** of what your template does